Online Resources

 Direct and Indirect Costs

-A postbaccalaureate or graduate student’s Bennington College bill will show the tuition charge and other mandatory expenses.
+A graduate student’s Bennington College bill will show the tuition charge and other mandatory expenses.
 Budgeting for the full cost of a student’s academic year, however, requires planning for general expenses as well.
 These may include books and course supplies, transportation, and personal and living expenses; MATs should also take into account teacher certification charges.

 Term Start-up Expenses